 6. Remarket with Google ads

-Google ads remarketing is an online advertising technique enabling sites to show targeted ads to prospects who have already visited their websites.
+Remarketing with Google ads is an audience targeting strategy that enables the sites to show targeted ads to prospects who have already visited their websites.
 Past visitors will see the ads when browsing other sites.
 This will keep your brand on top of their minds and entice them to return.
 When beginning your first remarketing campaign, you can start by targeting everybody who viewed your homepage.
 This will result in higher Google remarketing costs, and the ads won’t be as targeted.
 However, your ad relevance will increase if you target more narrowly, reducing the cost per click.
 Google ad remarketing allows you to remain connected with your target audience even after leaving your site.

 7. Demographic targeting